-Apple Watch import ban goes into effect in US patent clash
+Apple Watch Import Ban Goes Into Effect In US Patent Clash

 Apple contends that the ITC finding was in error and should be reversed, but last week paused its US sales of Apple Watch Series 9 and Apple Watch Ultra 2.

+The move came into effect on the online Apple Store on December 21, with retail locations ceasing sales December 24 - just ahead of the holiday.

-The order stemmed from a complaint made to the commission in mid-2021 accusing Apple of infringing on medical device maker company Masimo Corp's "light-based oximetry functionality."
+The order stemmed from a complaint made to the commission in mid-2021 by Masimo Corp, in which the medical device maker accused Apple of infringing on "light-based oximetry functionality."

+Masimo contends it invented the technology - and that Apple poached its employees to win access to the knowledge.

 "After careful consultations, Ambassador (Katherine) Tai decided not to reverse the... determination and the ITC's decision became final on December 26, 2023," the president's executive office said in a statement on Tuesday.